MYTRAFFIC/mytraffic.github.io/_posts/tech/2021-10-20-tech-and-product-organization.md

 description: "How our tech and product team works to build the best SaaS platform for our customers."
 ---

-Beginning of 2021 we completely rethought our Tech and Product organization.
+At the beginning of 2021 we completely rethought our Tech and Product organization.
 This article describes our motivations and the reasoning behind our current organization.